VATPOSG3830 - Main rules: movements of goods between Northern Ireland and the EU: triangulation

 The place of supply permutations

-If it were the A to B supply, this means that the goods were delivered to B in the Member State in which C is located.
-This makes B’s supply to C a domestic supply in that Member State.
+If it were the A to B supply, this means that the goods were delivered to and acquired by B in country Z. This makes B’s supply to C a domestic supply in Z.

-Alternatively, if it were the B to C supply this means that B received the goods from A in the Member State in which A is located.
-This makes A’s supply to B a domestic supply in A’s Member State and B’s supply to C will take place in the same Member State.
+Alternatively, if it were the B to C supply this means that B received the goods from A in the country X. This makes A’s supply to B a domestic supply in X and B’s supply to C will also take place in country X.

 As a result of this B may be required to register in either A or C’s Member State, particularly if C is located in neither Member State.
-Alternatively if C is registered for VAT elsewhere within the EC they are likely to be eligible to adopt a simplified procedure which avoids the need for additional VATregistrations.
-You can find details about this in the manual covering the Single Market.
+Alternatively, if B is registered for VAT elsewhere within the EU (or identified for the purposes of VAT in Northern Ireland) (e.g. country Y) they are likely to be eligible to adopt a simplified procedure which avoids the need for additional VAT registrations.
+You can find details about this in the manual covering Northern Ireland and the EU (VATNIEU).

 More complicated scenarios

 The position becomes more complicated as the number of supplies increases.
-For example the position could look like this:
+For example:

-Here the goods move from France to the UK.
-Assuming A and B are French companies with C and D being UK companies, it is necessary to establish which of the supplies involves the intra-Community movement of the goods.
+Goods move from France to Northern Ireland.
+A and B are French companies with C and D being UK companies (identified for the purposes of VAT in Northern Ireland), it is necessary to establish which of the supplies involves the movement of the goods to Northern Ireland